beratzorlu/AutoMate/README.md

 ### Target Audiance

-This project targets the general audiance inclusive of all ages.
-It is tailored towards a base of interest towards Irish youths who have recently acquired their full driving license and are in the market to purchase their first second-hand car.
+This project primarily focuses on Irish youths who have recently acquired their full driving license and are in the market to purchase their first second-hand car.

 ### User Stories